dmcomm/dmcomm.github.io/vpet.md

 ## Enhancement

 First is the Pre-Enhancement counter.
 Arbitrarily this description supposes that it starts at 0.
 It resets to 0 when the Digimon evolves.
 Wrapping the 4-protein counter makes it go up by 1.
 A care mistake makes it go down by 1.
 (Contrary to popular belief, training does nothing here.)
 The full possible range is -4 to +4.
 But during a single evolution stage, it can only go up 4 times and down 4 times.
 For example, if you put it up to 3, then it can only go down to -1, and then it can go up to 0 after that.
 Once it has moved up 4 times and down 4 times, it's stuck at 0 until the Digimon evolves again.
+Most likely, there are two counters for protein power-up and care mistakes, each ranging from 0-4, with `PreEnhancement = ProteinPowerUp - CareMistakes`.

 Then the Pre-Enhancement is combined with the Digimon's current strength hearts to get the final Enhancement value which can be seen in the battle signals.
 The result is the average of the two, rounded down, with a minimum of 0.
 However, the Weak English V1 fails to take account of the strength hearts for this calculation, and behaves as if they are always at 0!